 These two terms—“pre-political” and “trials of strength”—come from the work of social historians George Rudé (1964) and Eric Hobsbawm (1959) on popular uprisings.
 This work offered a unique analysis of social unrest that sought neither to assign it rationality nor denounce it as irrational.
 Hobsbawm and Rudé (1964, 9) took aim at a persistent stereotype, inherited from 19th-century French conservative Gustave LeBon, that characterized the crowd “as irrational, fickle, and destructive; as intellectually inferior to its components; as primate or tending to revert to an animal condition.”
 Both aimed to de-criminalize what Hobsbawm (1959) termed “primitive rebels.”
-They did so by taking the “disembodied abstraction” of the “crowd” or “mob” and rendering its participants in their particularity as men and women of various occupations, located at various geographical sites (rural and urban), reacting to varied political contexts (feudal and revolutionary).
-Their work is striking for the fact that neither one treated them to a republican whitewash.
+They did so by taking the “disembodied abstraction” of the “crowd” or “mob” and rendering its participants in their particularity as men and women of various occupations, located at various geographical sites (rural and urban), reacting to varied political contexts (feudal and revolutionary) (Rudé 1964, 9).
+Their work is striking for the fact that neither one treated these actors to a republican whitewash.
 On the contrary, they deliberately resisted glorifying them as popular heroes or precursors of the working class.